Why we need a plan

 Bush Fire Risk Management Plans are updated within every five-year period, however, the treatments and works set out in the plans are subject to change on a yearly basis due to fire activity, weather and new risk factors.
 This plan may not have been updated with the latest treatment and works plans/information.

-Illawarra Bush Fire Management Committee is made up of a range of stakeholders from the area including emergency services, land management agencies, local government and local aboriginal land services, and local community groups.
+Illawarra Bush Fire Management Committee is made up of a range of stakeholders from the area including emergency services, land management agencies, local government and local Aboriginal land services, and local community groups.
 This ensures key community stakeholders have a say on bush fire management activities for the benefit of their communities.

 Illawarra Bush Fire Management Committee is made up of the following representatives: